toptekkie/steamtruck.github.io/_posts/2018-05-22-At-the-library.md

 The runner up was a rolled tube of paper.

-Using the 3D printers in theSTEAMtruck we produced several of the assistive devices as promoted by Neil Squire Society At this event we identified the need of those with disablitities and gave attendees the opportunity to try out some of the devices.
+Using the 3D printers in theSTEAMtruck we produced several of the assistive devices as promoted by Neil Squire Society At this event we identified the need of those with disabilities and gave attendees the opportunity to try out some of the devices.

 ![_config.yml]({{ site.baseurl }}/images/ns_3d_print.jpg)